What wounds are you hiding?

-God has more in store for the embarrassing, ugly, and hurtful sins of our pasts and mistakes of our present.
+God has more in store for the embarrassing, ugly, and hurtful sins of our pasts along with the mistakes of our present.
 Once we ask for forgiveness, Jesus doesn’t hold our past sins or mistakes against us.
-He doesn’t want us to live feeling guilty, but, rather, free.
+He doesn’t want us to live feeling guilty.
+Rather, He wants us to live free.

 “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.” -Genesis 50:20

-Hard times and hurtful experiences are not to harm us, but to provide opportunities to grow in our faith, rely on God strength, and encourage others who will face the same struggles.
+Hard times and hurtful experiences are not to harm us.
+Instead, they provide opportunities for us to grow closer to God, rely on His strength, and encourage others who will face the same struggles we have experienced.

-The difference between wounds and scars is we hide wounds, but are proud to tell others the stories behind our scars.
+We hide wounds but are proud to tell others the stories behind our scars.
 Scars show that although we’ve experienced pain, we’ve been healed.
-Scars provide opportunities to share what God has done for and in us.
+Scars provide opportunities to share what God has done in us and for us.

-God’s love for you isn’t based off of your behavior or anything you could ever do.
+God’s love for you isn’t based off of your behavior or anything you could ever do on your own.
 His love is given freely by grace, and nothing can separate you from it.